lzwjava/blog-source/resume.md

 * Links are below.

 ### English Learning, 2013-09 to Present
-* Spent leisure time of 3 years actively learning English using TikTok, Youtube, Netflix, Kindle, etc. And been using Google to search and read English websites for the past 7 years.
+* Spent leisure time of 3 years actively learning English using TikTok, Youtube, Netflix, Kindle, etc.
 * Worked in English for one and half years in two large international banks.
 * Got a score of 6.0(Reading Listening Writing 6.0, Speaking 5.5) on the IELTS(International English Language Testing System).